jnsLs/gnn-lrp-cg/demo/README.md

 ```
 python 2_process_interpretation.py
 ```
-This script creates a dictionnary with keys `2` and `3` for the 2- and 3-body walks respectively.
+This script creates a dictionary with keys `2` and `3` for the 2- and 3-body walks respectively.
 Each key contains a numpy array with properties for each walk, see the docstring in `2_process_interpretation.py` for more details.

 The expected result is shown in `demo/interpretation/expected_results.png` and the same plot can be reproduced on your interpretation using `3_plot_interpretation.ipynb`.